cybertraining-dsc/su21-reu-372/project/index.md

 - [ ] refernces can not follw a .
 - [ ] [1,2] is written as [^1][^2]
 - [ ] abbreviations are not explanied: I will fix this as soon as possibe (ASAP).
+- [ ] Figure misses caption and citation in caption, otherwise you plagerize.

 Contents